-Sisters in a SIC ) with support from Chicago Women's Foundation LBTQ Giving Council has awarded three first-time feature filmmakers with a $2,500 grant for the production of a documentary film.
+Sisters in Cinema (SIC), with support from Chicago Women's Foundation LBTQ Giving Council, awarded three first-time feature filmmakers with a $2,500 grant for the production of a documentary film.

 This program is an initiative created to support Black women and gender nonconforming non-fiction directors working on films that center LBTQ stories In this year-long fellowship award recipients receive a financial award, fiscal sponsorship and individually tailored mentorship focused on both pro a fessional and project development from Sisters in Cinema founder and CEO, Yvonne Welbon.
 The Sisters in Cinema Documentary Fellowship is by invitation only in its inaugural year.